 Image compression with Cool-chic¶

-Encoding your own image is achieved by using the script coolchic/encode.py.
+Encoding your own image is achieved by using the script cc_encode.py.

 --input=path_to_my_example \